winhtutwin/winhtutwin/README.md

 # Hi there, I'm Win Htut Win 👋
-### Full-Stack Developer & Computer Science Educator 🚀
+### Professional IT Lecturer & Software Engineer 🚀

-Passionate Full-Stack Developer and IT Educator with hands-on experience in building scalable web applications and shaping the next generation of tech talent.
+Passionate Professional IT Lecturer & Software Engineer with hands-on experience in building scalable web applications and shaping the next generation of tech talent.
 I specialize in backend architectures (Laravel, Spring Boot, Django) and modern frontend interfaces (React.js).

 ---